akinwilson/kmlflow/README.md

 ./app/deploy.sh
 ```

-To configure a multi-node k8s cluster whom hosts the katlib service.
+To configure a multi-node k8s cluster whom hosts the Katib service.
 Check the cli output for information on how to access the UI through the web.
 It should be accessible from
 ```
 http://localhost:8080/katib/
 ```